-This article will provide you with a detailed description of the CDC in Kafka, why you need it, its benefits, and how you can get started with it.
+This article will provide you with a detailed description of the CDC with Kafka, why you need it, its benefits, and how you can get started with it.
 Moreover, you will gain a basic understanding of different types of Kafka CDC and understand some challenges faced while working with it.
-So, let’s deep dive into the ocean of Kafka CDC and gain insights into how it can be useful for your use cases.
+Let’s jump right into it!

 Table of Contents

 Apache Kafka is a Distributed Event Streaming system that helps applications manage enormous quantities of data effectively.
 Its fault-tolerant, scalable design can handle billions of events with ease.
 The Apache Kafka framework is a distributed Publish-Subscribe Messaging system based on Java and Scala that takes Data Streams from several sources and provides real-time analysis of Big Data streams.
 It can scale up rapidly and with little downtime.
 Kafka’s worldwide appeal has developed as a result of its failure tolerance and little data redundancy.
 Kafka is used by thousands of companies, including more than 60% of the Fortune 100.
 Among them are Box, Goldman Sachs, Target, Cisco, Intuit, and others.